Hritik74/AgentPerformanceEDA/README.md

 ![Image](https://github.com/user-attachments/assets/903b940e-0a7c-4adf-bcbe-d8138a7a9f23)

 ## Project Overview
-This project performs an in-depth Exploratory Data Analysis (EDA) on chat support agent performance data.
+This project performs an in-depth Exploratory Data Analysis (EDA) on chat support agent performance data collected from the iNeuron EdTech company's website.
 It evaluates key metrics such as:
 - Weekly performance ratings
 - Working days and contribution hours
 - Number of queries handled